straker/dotfiles/README.md

-# Steven Lambert's Dotfile
+# Steven Lambert's Dotfiles

-My personal dotfile setup to configure any new Mac, based on https://github.com/nicksp/dotfiles.
+My personal dotfiles setup to configure any new Mac, based on https://github.com/nicksp/dotfiles.

 ## Features